DEV-5/MY_NOTES/Linux_Embedded_development.md

                   - nice value is assigned.
                   - Type of process / thread (I/O bound or CPU bound).
                   - process / threads using this policy have nondeterministic execution times.
-             2. `SCHED_BATCH` : This policy is similar to `SCHED_OTHER` in that it schedules the thread according to its dynamic priority (based in the mice value).
-The difference is that this policy will cause the scheduler to always assume that the thread is CPU intensive.
+             2. `SCHED_BATCH` : This policy is similar to `SCHED_OTHER` in that it schedules the thread according to its dynamic priority (based on the nice value).
+The difference is that this policy will cause the scheduler to always assume that the thread is **CPU intensive**.
              3. `SCHED_IDLE` : The policy is intended for running jobs at extremely low priority (low even than a +19 nice value with the `SCHED_OTHER` or `SCHED_BATCH` policies).

           2. Real time scheduling policy